MarinaHuber/blog/_posts/2024-03-07-all-things-localization.markdown

 Up to **60,000 hosted words** it is free of charge.

 3 .
 Applanga
-Same as Crowdin but much better CI and automation delivery for native platforms.
+Same as Crowdin but much better CI and automation delivery for native platforms with tests.
 Basic sunscription starts from **49$month**.

 ### Solution 3: